bingzheliu/Kivi/README.md

                         Decide if generate cases without violations if use -c.
 Default: False.

 Verification parameters:
-  -o, --original        Disable scaling algorithm and verify for the original configs (single topology without scaling algorithm).
+  -log, --input_logs    Get the input from run time logs -o, --original        Disable scaling algorithm and verify for the original configs (single topology without scaling algorithm).
   -f FAST_FIND, --fast_find FAST_FIND
                         When using scaling algorithm, increasing the scale faster instead of trying all the scales.
 Speed can be chosen from 0 to 3.
 With default 0 the original speed.
   -a, --all_violation   Find all violations (default: stop after finding one).
   -v VERBOSE_LEVEL, --verbose_level VERBOSE_LEVEL
                         Log level for generated examples.
 Smaller value means less hints in the examples.
   -r, --random          Enable the verifier to automatically try random seed for verification.
-If -to is not defined, the default timeout for each random number is
+If -to is not defined, the default timeout for each random number is 300sec.
-                        300sec.
   -to TIMEOUT, --timeout TIMEOUT
                         Timeout for each pan execuation.
   -ig INTENTS_GROUP, --intents_group INTENTS_GROUP